classic578/HR-Analytics/README.md

 ## Project Overview

-The purpose of this project is to analyse the current employee rate within the organization, identifying the key factors enhancing employee retention, occupancy and more.
+The purpose of this project is to analyze the current employee rate within the organization, identifying the key factors enhancing employee retention, occupancy and more.

 ## Data Description